 What’s common to these one-to-one models is that each learner works on their own individual learning activities and materials.
 Because of this, intake for one-to-one delivery is generally continuous.
 By this we mean learners are accepted into the LBS program at any time if there isn’t a wait list.

-One-to-one delivery is most often offered by community-based programs.
+Community-based agencies are the programs most often to offer one-to-one delivery options.
 Instruction can take place at the literacy program or in another location such as a library or community centre.

-In 2005, Community Literacy of Ontario (www.communityliteracyofontario.ca) (CLO) conducted an agency survey that revealed a dramatic shift towards incorporating small group programming into community-based agencies in Ontario.
-However, this doesn’t mean that programs have abandoned the one-on-one approaches; in fact, 92% of the 72 programs that responded to the survey offered both methods of instruction.
-Exactly half of adult learners enrolled in community-based agencies participated in each type of programming.
+In 2005, 2010 and 2016, Community Literacy of Ontario (CLO) conducted community-based LBS agency surveys which identified that small group programming is strongly incorporated into community-based agencies in Ontario.
+However, this doesn’t mean that programs have abandoned the one-on-one approaches; in fact, according to the 2010 survey approximately 95% of the 67 programs that responded to the survey offered both methods of instruction.
+Of the remainder, 3% use only small group instruction and 2% of the programs use only one-tone tutoring.

 When asked by CLO to describe the benefits and challenges of the two types of program delivery, here is what Ontario community literacy agencies said: